Best Endoscopy Hospital in Vadodara, Gujarat

 - Hydrogen Breath Test

 Your doctor will tell you what dietary restrictions to follow and what cleansing routine to use.
-In general, the preparation consists of either consuming a large volume of a special cleansing solution or clear liquids and special oral laxatives.
+In general, the preparation consists of either consuming an oversized volume of a special cleansing solution or clear liquids and special oral laxatives.
 The colon must be completely clean for the procedure to be accurate and complete, so be sure to follow your doctor's instructions carefully.Can I take my current medications?

 Your doctor might destroy tiny polyps by fulguration (burning) or by removing them with wire loops called snares or with biopsy instruments.
 Your doctor might use a technique called "snare polypectomy" to remove larger polyps.
 That technique involves passing a wire loop through the colonoscope and removing the polyp from the intestinal wall using an electrical current.
 You should feel no pain during the polypectomy.What happens after a colonoscopy?